Skip to main content Skip to footer

 You may need to show your certificate as evidence that your exemption is valid.
 You can still collect your NHS prescription for free if you do not have your certificate with you.

-You need to speak to your GP or doctor to apply for a new certificate.
+If your certificate expires and you want to renew it, speak to your GP or doctor.
+You will need to apply for a new certificate.

 We'll send you a reminder around one month before your current certificate expires.
-It's your own responsibility to check that your certificate is valid when you claim free NHS prescriptions.
+You must make sure your certificate is valid before you claim free NHS prescriptions.

 Claiming refunds